-- (b) issue a certificate of recognition to the identified regent; and - (c) inform the relevant provincial house of the recognition of a regent. - (4) A regent is responsible for the performance of the functions that are attached to the relevant position and is entitled to the salary and allowances attached to such position. - (5) The provisions of section 10(7) apply with the necessary changes in respect of a regent identified for a senior Khoi-San leader. - (6) Where there is evidence or an allegation that the identification of a person as regent was not done in accordance with customary law or customs, the Premier concerned- - (a) must cause an investigation to be conducted by an investigative committee designated by the Premier which committee must include at least one member of the relevant provincial house, to provide a report on whether the identification of the person referred to in subsection (1) was done in accordance with customary law and customs and if not, which person should be so identified; and - (b) must, where the findings of the investigative committee indicate that the 20 identification of the person referred to in subsection (1) was not done in terms of customary law and customs, refer the report contemplated in paragraph (a) to the royal family for its comments. - (7) The Premier concerned may, after having considered the report of the investigative committee as well as the comments of the royal family, recognise a person 25 as a regent. - (8) As soon as the successor to the position of a king, queen, principal traditional leader, senior traditional leader, headman, headwoman or senior Khoi-San leader ceases to be a minor, the regent recognised in terms of subsection (1) must relinquish his or her position as regent, and the rightful successor- - (a) in the case of a king or queen, must be recognised by the President after consultation with the Minister as contemplated in section 8(1)(b), and a certificate of recognition as contemplated in section 8(3)(b) must be issued after his or her name has been published in the Gazette; - (b) in the case of a principal traditional leader, senior traditional leader, headman or headwoman, must be recognised by the Premier concerned in terms of section 8(1)(c) or 8(2)(d), as the case may be, and a certificate of recognition contemplated in section 8(3)(b) must be issued after his or her name has been published in the relevant Provincial Gazette; or - (c) in the case of a senior Khoi-San leader, must be recognised by the Premier 40 concerned in terms of section 10(5)(a), and a certificate of recognition contemplated in section 10(5)(b) must be issued after his or her name has been published in the relevant Provincial Gazette. - (9) Where a regent has been recognised in respect of the position of a king or queen, the Premier concerned must inform the President and the Minister- - (a) of the particulars of the regent; - (b) when the regent is supposed to relinquish his or her position as regent; and - (c) if applicable, of the withdrawal of the recognition of the regent. - (10) If the successor to the position of a king, queen, principal traditional leader, senior traditional leader, headman, headwoman or senior Khoi-San leader dies while still being a minor, the regent automatically and immediately relinquishes his or her position. - (11) In instances where- - (a) the position of a king, queen, senior traditional leader, headman, headwoman or senior Khoi-San leader has been recognised for the first time in terms of 55 sections 8 or 10, as the case may be; - (b) such leadership position is regarded as hereditary in nature; and - (c) the person identified or elected to assume such leadership position is a minor, the provisions of this section apply with the necessary changes.
+- (5) The provisions of section 10(7) apply with the necessary changes in respect of a regent identified for a senior Khoi-San leader. - (6) Where there is evidence or an allegation that the identification of a person as regent was not done in accordance with customary law or customs, the Premier concerned- - (a) must cause an investigation to be conducted by an investigative committee designated by the Premier which committee must include at least one member of the relevant provincial house, to provide a report on whether the identification of the person referred to in subsection (1) was done in accordance with customary law and customs and if not, which person should be so identified; and - (b) must, where the findings of the investigative committee indicate that the identification of the person referred to in subsection (1) was not done in terms of customary law and customs, refer the report contemplated in paragraph (a) to the royal family for its comments. - (7) The Premier concerned may, after having considered the report of the investigative committee as well as the comments of the royal family, recognise a person as a regent. - (8) As soon as the successor to the position of a king, queen, principal traditional leader, senior traditional leader, headman, headwoman or senior Khoi-San leader ceases to be a minor, the regent recognised in terms of subsection (1) must relinquish his or her position as regent, and the rightful successor- - (a) in the case of a king or queen, must be recognised by the President after consultation with the Minister as contemplated in section 8(1)(b), and a certificate of recognition as contemplated in section 8(3)(b) must be issued after his or her name has been published in the Gazette; - (b) in the case of a principal traditional leader, senior traditional leader, headman or headwoman, must be recognised by the Premier concerned in terms of section 8(1)(c) or 8(2)(d), as the case may be, and a certificate of recognition contemplated in section 8(3)(b) must be issued after his or her name has been published in the relevant Provincial Gazette; or - (c) in the case of a senior Khoi-San leader, must be recognised by the Premier concerned in terms of section 10(5)(a), and a certificate of recognition contemplated in section 10(5)(b) must be issued after his or her name has been published in the relevant Provincial Gazette. - (9) Where a regent has been recognised in respect of the position of a king or queen, the Premier concerned must inform the President and the Minister- - (a) of the particulars of the regent; - (b) when the regent is supposed to relinquish his or her position as regent; and - (c) if applicable, of the withdrawal of the recognition of the regent. - (10) If the successor to the position of a king, queen, principal traditional leader, senior traditional leader, headman, headwoman or senior Khoi-San leader dies while still being a minor, the regent automatically and immediately relinquishes his or her position. - (11) In instances where- - (a) the position of a king, queen, senior traditional leader, headman, headwoman or senior Khoi-San leader has been recognised for the first time in terms of sections 8 or 10, as the case may be; - (b) such leadership position is regarded as hereditary in nature; and - (c) the person identified or elected to assume such leadership position is a minor, the provisions of this section apply with the necessary changes.

-Recognition of acting traditional and Khoi-San leader
+Recognition of acting traditional and Khoi-San leaders